 Download an excerpt from Electric Studio!
 The relatively inexpensive electric kiln is probably the single most important reason that ceramics has become so popular today.
 With many improvements over the years, electric kilns are now safer, more efficient, and easier to use than ever before.
 Every major manufacturer has better controls, more insulation, and creative… Read More »

 Download a snippet!
 High ExcitementLow Temperature!These days, a great number of creative and talented ceramic artists are pushing the limits of what is possible at the lower temperature ranges.
 They have tested extensively to find the right fluxes to get just the right effect; they have developed techniques for applying layers of surface to achieve… Read More »

 Whether you fire in oxidation, reduction, or neutral—with gas, electricity, or wood—High Fire Glazes delivers an enormous array of surface possibilities.
 The recipes in this book have been used and tested by more professional artists, over a longer period of time, than those at other temperature ranges.
 It’s not a matter of status or comparative desirability, but a factor of the reality that the history of studio ceramics in the United States was built largely at high temperatures.
 And you are the beneficiary of the reliability that comes from such thorough and wide-ranged testing.

+Download a snippet!
 Clay is the most versatile sculpture material around.
 It’s easy to use, readily available, inexpensive, and perfect for creating works of almost any size or shape.
 For thousands of years, artists have used clay to stir their imagination and give shape to their ideas.
-In Sculpture Techniques, you will discover a world of fresh ideas… Read More »
+In Sculpture Techniques, you will discover a world… Read More »